adam-melle/FP4-proposal/template.md

 Write concrete steps for your schedule to move from concept to working system.

 ### First Milestone (Fri Apr 15)
-  By the first milestone we want to have a working manual map generator.
+Adam: By the first milestone we want to have a working manual map generator.
 The graphics will have to be placed in the array by the user, but the map should be able to be displayed in a window by this point.
 We also plan to have a fair number of different graphics available for use.

+John:

 ### Second Milestone (Fri Apr 22)
-  By the second milestone we'd like to have a random generate button that is capable of generating random maps, that for the most part, are obstruction free.
+Adam: By the second milestone we'd like to have a random generate button that is capable of generating random maps, that for the most part, are obstruction free.
 We may still need to refine our placement algorithms to guarentee a valid map.
 This will the most challenging part of the project and will take a lot of testing to perfect.

+John:

 ### Final Presentation (last week of semester)
-  Assuming that we don't run into any unforseen problems, we'd like to use this time to perfect the tile placement rules and algorithms so that a valid random map is generated each time.
+Adam: Assuming that we don't run into any unforseen problems, we'd like to use this time to perfect the tile placement rules and algorithms so that a valid random map is generated each time.
 We may also add in more graphics for the tiles.

+John:

 ## Group Responsibilities
 Here each group member gets a section where they, as an individual, detail what they are responsible for in this project.
 Each group member writes their own Responsibility section.
 Include the milestones and final deliverable.